opmusix/MPV-Auto-Skip-OP-ED/README.md

 allow_reskip = true
 ```

-Controls whether a previously handled OP/ED can be triggered again after rewinding.
+Controls whether a previously handled section can become eligible again after rewinding.

-* `true` — rewinding before the trigger point can re-arm the skip
+* `true` — rewinding far enough before the trigger can re-arm the skip
-* `false` — once handled, that section stays ignored for the session
+* `false` — handled sections remain ignored for the session

+For long chapters using the manual prompt, rewinding before the chapter itself re-arms the prompt.

 ---